isabella232/mobile-services.de-DE/help/ios/reference/reference.md

 # iOS SDK reference {#ios-sdk-reference}

-Die Informationen in diesem Abschnitt unterstützen Sie bei der Verwendung des ios SDK für Experience Cloud-Lösungen.
+The information in this section helps you use the iOS SDK for Experience Cloud Solutions.

 ## Neue Adobe Experience Cloud SDK-Version